-- The endpoint has an offline status when the endpoint cannot connect FortiClient Telemetry to EMS and is outside one of the on-net networks. - The endpoint has an offline on-net status when the endpoint cannot connect FortiClient Telemetry to EMS but is inside one of the on-net networks.
+- The endpoint has an offline and off-net status when the endpoint cannot connect FortiClient Telemetry to EMS and is outside one of the on-net networks. - The endpoint has an offline on-net status when the endpoint cannot connect FortiClient Telemetry to EMS but is inside one of the on-net networks.